EryiXie/PlaneRecNet/README.md

 29th.
 Oct.
 2021: Upload ResNet-50 based model.

 3rd.
 Nov.
-2021: Nice to know that "prn" or "PRN" is a forbiden name in Windows.
+2021: Nice to know that "prn" or "PRN" is a forbidden name in Windows.

 4th.
 Nov.
 2021: For inference, input image will be resized to max(H, W) == cfg.max_size, and reserve the aspect ratio.
 Update enviroment.yml, so that newest GPU can run it as well.
+24th.Jan.2022: Add "auto padding" for simple_inference.py, fix misimplemented mAP metric (very sorry about that, how can I be that careless?) and update results table.
+Upload evaluation annotation samples of ScanNet dataset.
 # Installation
 ## Install environment:
 - Clone this repository and enter it: